-Sydney is on every backpackers or travellers trail and with good reason.
-Many a person has the same old story of flying in to Sydney with intentions of seeing the entire country and 10 months later you are still in Sydney wondering how you can fit in seeing the rest of the country in 2 months.
+Sydney is on every backpackers or travellers trail and with good reason!
+But with so many things to do you might still be wondering what to do in Sydney, what are the absolute must do's especially if you don't have unlimted time, although do be aware that many a person has the same old story of flying in to Sydney with intentions of seeing the entire country and 10 months later you are still in Sydney wondering how you can fit in seeing the rest of the country in 2 months!

 1. The Sydney Opera House

 One of the most beautiful and technically designed buildings in the world, the Sydney Opera House is truly a sight for sore eyes.
 Apart from being one of Australia’s most iconic landmarks it’s also situated in an amazing location offering breathtaking views of the Sydney Harbour and Harbour Bridge.
 Get a photo on the stairs, tick it off the list and make ya mumma proud.
 Maybe even grab a beer at the awesome Opera Bar located on the water beneath the Opera House.